Weald-Creative/Kairos-SDK-iOS/README.md

 ## Authenticate Once

-Before you can make API calls you'll need to authenticate via your appId and appKey (You only need to do this once).
-Paste your **App Id** and **App Key** into this method:
+Before you can make API calls you'll need to pass Kairos your credentials **App Id** and **App Key** (You only need to do this once).
+Paste your App Id and App Key into the init method initWithAppId:appKey:

 ```
 [KairosSDK initWithAppId:@"appID" appKey:@"appKey"];